Grigore Sturdza: Legacy

 Sturdza was survived by his wife Ralu, who soon began a new life as a nun in Agapia Monastery.
 The other living heirs were Pavelescu-Sturdza, as well as two other adoptive sons (Dimitrie Popovici-Sturdza, Captain Costică Ștefănescu-Sturdza), and granddaughter Olga.
-These and other relatives inherited his wealth, in accordance with his will, dated September 1895; the Beizadea had wanted his palace to be passed on the infant Prince of Romania, the future Carol II, but the gift was rejected by his grandfather, Carol I. Not included in this arrangement was another illegitimate son, the artisan Gheorghe Boboc, who sculpted his father's mausoleum at Bellu Cemetery (which also featured a bust of the defunct, by Antoine Bourdelle).
+These and other relatives inherited his wealth, in accordance with his will, dated September 1895; the Beizadea had wanted his palace to be passed on to the infant Prince of Romania, the future Carol II, but the gift was rejected by his grandfather, Carol I. Not included in this arrangement was another illegitimate son, the artisan Gheorghe Boboc, who sculpted his father's mausoleum at Bellu Cemetery, which also featured a bust of the defunct by Antoine Bourdelle.
 The legal battle over Mihail Sturdza's inheritance was still ongoing in 1903, by then involving only siblings Dimitrie and Maria.

 Similar litigation surrounded Grigore's own estate, which had been much reduced by expenses in the other trial.
 Journalist Alexandru Sc.
 Miclescu, who was serving time in Văcărești Prison, claimed to have accessed a more recent will of the Beizadea, and obtained a release on bail in exchange for presenting it.
 The case was ultimately closed when this document was deemed a forgery.
 Through Olga Boga and her husband Henri Meitani, Sturdza had a great-granddaughter; in March 1935, she committed suicide, or was murdered by her father, upon the revelation that she had fallen pregnant outside marriage.
 In 1920, other Sturdzas moved the Beizadeas remains out of the Boboc mausoleum, relocating them to a new grave at Agapia; the surviving cenotaph was vandalized in 1955.
+Ralu Strudza died at Agapia in October 1914, leaving most of her wealth to charity.

 From 1908, the Sturdza–Dissescu villa was entirely rebuilt by Grigore Cerchez as a Romanian Revival structure, and currently houses the George Oprescu Institute for Art History.
-The Romanian Sturdzas, meanwhile, ran into financial difficulty with the upkeep of Sturdza Palaces.
+The family palace in Iași survived its historical era, serving first as an Orthodox seminary and then as head offices for Radio Iași.
+Another one of Sturdza's palatial homes existed on the Romanian Riviera, at Constanța, until being torn down in 1915.
+The Romanian Sturdzas, meanwhile, ran into financial difficulty with the upkeep of the Sturdza palaces.
 The one in Bucharest was overwhelmed by the homeless, and ultimately sold to the Romanian state in 1904, through the intercession of Conservative writer Duiliu Zamfirescu.
-It came to house Foreign Affairs—it was here that the Treaty of Bucharest was signed in August 1913.
+It came to house the Ministry of Foreign Affairs and it was here that the Treaty of Bucharest was signed in August 1913.

-Ralu Strudza died at Agapia in October 1914, leaving most of her wealth to charity.
 After the fall of Bucharest and throughout the second half of World War I, the Foreign Affairs palace was used as a hospital by the Ottoman Army, housing victims of thiamine deficiency.
 In the early interwar years, the complex was only permanently used by a caretaker, Fr. Ștefănescu, and his family.
-In late 1933, an annex was being demolished to ease access from a neighboring street.
+In late 1933, an annex was demolished to ease access from a neighboring street.
 Identified as decadent, the main building was slated for demolition as early as 1937, and finally torn down in late 1944.
 During its final years, it was the subject of a ditty mocking Foreign Minister Victor Antonescu.
-Its anonymous author quipped that, once "built by a calf", the Palace was destined to house "un bou" (Romanian for both "ox" and "cretin").
-The family palace in Iași survived its historical era, serving first as an Orthodox seminary and then as head offices for Radio Iași.
-Another one of Sturdza's palatial homes existed on the Romanian Riviera, at Constanța, until being torn down in 1915.
+Its anonymous author quipped that, once "built by a calf", the Palace was destined to house a "bou" (Romanian for both "ox" and "cretin").